peterbillhu/TDA_for_SleepWake_Classifications/README.md

 =======================================================================================================================================

-**To lauch the codes, please follow the steps:
+**To launch the codes, please follow the steps:

 Step 1. download the .rar file Released_Codes_Subject_Normalization_2020_04_23_Only_Codes, and unzip it.

 Step 2. download .mat files : pdfeatNewPS2, pdfeatNewPS2_without_wake, pdfeatR120H2_Dreams and pdfeatR120H2_UCD_Val.
-Put them in the folder of the lauch.m which located.
+Put them in the folder of the launch.m which located.
 Download link: https://drive.google.com/drive/folders/1H7zWJDYFDrKthjTVsq_MiBZQflOKlhpF?usp=sharing

 Step 3.
 Execute lauch.m by Matlab, then all tables will be generated in corresponding folders, these folder are named by "Table_Infos" under the following folders: